 Item #9- Legislative Considerations

-Dr. Swartos reviewed the 2019 Legislative Session and previewed the 2020 session.
+Dr. Swartos reviewed the 2020 Legislative Session and previewed the 2021 session.
 Transgender and Homeschool legislation are possibilities and the SDHSAA will respond as appropriate and according to the best interests of the member schools.
-Dr. Swartos reported on the survey sent to schools in regards to the current SDHSAA Transgender policy and procedure.
-It was also reported that the SDHSAA website now includes a Financial Section under the "About Us" tab.

 Item #10- GOAC